venanx/text-mining/README.md

-# Sample Text Mining Project using RStudio with Twitter Data
+# Sample Text Mining using RStudio with Twitter Data

 This sample project was based on an article of the Earth Lab